How Mercedes-Benz Design works.

 The interior is formed.

 The interior also starts out as a sketch or rendering.
 A 1:1 clay model allows designers to experience the development of the forms three-dimensionally and to develop them virtually from the inside out until an aesthetically sophisticated sense of space has been created.
 Several interiors are built to decide which one will be pursued further.
-For the surfaces, the Color & Trim designers select materials and colors from hundreds of fabric, leather, wood and metal samples.
-The effect of the touch and feel and the colors are assembled and defined in 1:1 interior mock-ups under “real-life conditions”.
+For the surfaces, the Color & Trim designers select materials and colours from hundreds of fabric, leather, wood and metal samples.
+The effect of the touch and feel and the colours are assembled and defined in 1:1 interior mock-ups under “real-life conditions”.
 All control and display elements are usually designed and perfected specifically for the vehicle in question.